lharries/harries.co/content/blog/ea-hackathon-gpt-automator-and-langchain/index.md

 The tool could be a simple call to GPT3 or a full python script calling external APIs.
 To create a tool, you write the python script, give the tool a name e.g. “python_repl”, and give a description of when to use the tool (this also acts as the prompt) e.g. “Use this python reply tool when you are wanting to do maths.
 This tool evaluates python code and returns the result.
 For example the input ‘5 ^ 5’ returns  3,125”.

-By giving the LLM a number of tools and enabling it to decide when to use them, you can overcome the shortcomings where LLMs currently fail such as doing complex maths problems.
+By giving the LLM a number of tools and having it to decide what to use, you can overcome the shortcomings where LLMs currently fail such as doing complex maths problems.

 **You can also use the tools to go much further**.